 Ural owl at breeding site in Hedmark.
 More than 450 nestboxes have been erected for the species in the border areas between Hedmark in Norway, and Värmland and Dalarne in Sweden.
-Ten pairs bred in Hedmark in 2013. © Roar Solheim
+Ten Ural owls were breeding in Hedmark in 2013. © Roar Solheim